 Applications for Community Grant-in-Aid funds may be made at any time.

-For grants to be considered, the TNRD has provided the grant application form found below.
-The related policy should also be read and used as guidance for applications.
+For grants to be considered, the TNRD has provided the Community Grants Application Form below.
+The Community Grants Policy should also be read and used as guidance for applications.

 - Grants are only available to formally organized not-for-profit organizations and registered charities;